Documentation

 pnpm worktree:remove

-Each worktree gets its own .env.local and Supabase instance so branches do not interfere with each other.
-A global Supabase CLI install is optional here too — the same repo-owned fallback applies.
+Each worktree gets its own .env.local and a unique dev-server port so branches do not interfere with each other.
+The PostgreSQL container is shared across worktrees on port 54322.

 Getting Started | Documentation | Software Multitool